vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 </template>
 ```

-Now when we have the slot in the child component we need to receive and consume the exposed object in the parent component.
+Now when we have the slot in the child component we need to receive and consume the exposed props in the parent component.

 ### Receive exposed props in the parent component using `slot-scope` attribute.